 If the appeal is successful, the student will be reinstated on probation for one subsequent regular term.
 The same appeal will be used for purposes of continued eligibility for Title IV and state financial aid.
 Without this written appeal, the student will not remain eligible for Title IV and state financial aid.
 Learn more about academic performance standards.

 Students wishing to withdraw from the College must schedule an appointment with the Office of Academic Services to discuss the withdrawal process and to receive the College Clearance/Withdrawal Form.
 Deadline: During regular terms, students must withdraw before Reading Day.
 During Summer, students must withdraw before the last day of class to avoid having grades posted for course(s) taken in that term.
 Once this date has passed, students may still withdraw but all grades will be reported and recorded on their official transcript.
 Only when a student withdraws from the College before the last day to withdraw without final grades being recorded does that term not count as a term of attendance.

 Students who withdraw from school during a regular term will not be permitted to re-enroll at Berea before the passage of at least one regular term.
 These students must also go through the readmission process.

-The Office of Academic Services, in coordination with the First Year Experience when appropriate, considers alternatives for withdrawal on a case-by-case basis, such as Leaves of Absence or Part-Time Status (which must be approved by the Director of Academic Services).
+The Office of Academic Services, in coordination with the First Year Experience when appropriate, considers alternatives for withdrawal on a case-by-case basis, such as Leaves of Absence or Part-Time Status (which must be approved by the Dean of Curriculum and Student Success).
 Students who are not able to complete their degree requirements within the eight-term limit may also submit an Extension of Terms request through the office (subject to review and approval).